Blue Jays win 6-5 in 10th to sweep Red Sox | Globalnews.ca

 Danny Jansen had three hits, including a home run, for the Blue Jays, who have won seven of their last eight games.
 They are 8-1 in Boston this year, winning the last two in extra innings.

-Jordan Romano (5-3) pitched out of a bases-loaded, no-out jam in the ninth and then retired the Red Sox in order in the 10th to earn the victory.

 After J.D.
 Martinez singled to lead off the ninth and Bogaerts doubled, Christian Arroyo was intentionally walked to load the bases.
-Romano struck out Franchy Cordero and then, with five infielders playing in, Kiké Hernandez hit a hard chopper to third to start an inning-ending double play.
+Romano struck out Franchy Cordero and then, with five infielders playing in, Kiké Hernandez hit a hard chopper to third baseman Matt Chapman, who stepped on third and threw to first for the inning-ending double play.

+“He’s got an amazing internal clock and obviously a cannon for an arm,” Toronto interim manager John Schneider said.
+“So you want the ball hit to him in basically any scenario.
+He showed it this entire series.”

 John Schrieber (3-3) did not allow a hit in the 10th but took the loss on the unearned run that scored on a fielder’s choice.
 Reese McQuire had three hits for Boston, which has lost four in a row and six of seven games.